aws/aws-pdk/packages/type-safe-api/docs/developer_guides/type-safe-api/index.md

         |_ main/
             |_ smithy - your API definition if you chose ModelLanguage.SMITHY
             |_ openapi - your API definition if you chose ModelLanguage.OPENAPI
+|_ handlers/
+    |_ typescript - lambda handlers for operations you choose to implement in TypeScript
+    |_ python - lambda handlers for operations you choose to implement in Python
+    |_ java - lambda handlers for operations you choose to implement in Java
 |_ generated/
     |_ runtime/ - generated types, client, and server code in the languages you specified
         |_ typescript